Project

 Implement `File.absolute_path?`

-Added by deivid (David Rodríguez) almost 5 years ago.
-Updated over 4 years ago.
+Added by deivid (David Rodríguez) over 5 years ago.
+Updated about 5 years ago.

 Status: